Exploring The Gita in the Maidstone Area

 The meetings are usually held on designated Saturday mornings.

-Due to the Coronavirus, groups are currently suspended
+Due to the Coronavirus, physical groups have been replace with Zoom gatherings.

 For more information on online alternative, please text or call Julie on 07880 554414